postgrespro/pg_wait_sampling/README.md

    recent samples depending on history size (configurable).
 Assuming there is a client who periodically read this history and dump it somewhere, user can have continuous history.
  * Waits profile.
-It's implemented as in-memory hash table where count of samples are accumulated per each process and each wait event (and each query with `pg_stat_statements`).
+It's implemented as in-memory hash table where samples are accumulated and can be grouped by process, wait event, query, user and/or database (and then joined by queryid with `pg_stat_statements`).
 This hash table can be reset by user request.
 Assuming there is a client who periodically dumps profile and resets it, user can have statistics of intensivity of wait events among time.